 MA Curatorial Practice, 2009

-Chris Fitzpatrick is the director of Objectif Exhibitions in Antwerp, Belgium, where his ambitious program has been well reviewed in the European press.
+Chris Fitzpatrick is the newly appointed director of the Kunstverein Munich.
+Previously he was the director of Objectif Exhibitions in Antwerp since 2012, where his ambitious program has been well reviewed in the European press.

-Among the publications he's contributed to are Pazmaker, Nero, Mousse, Fillip, Cura, The Baltic Notebooks of Anthony Blunt as well as exhibition catalogs and books.
+Among the publications he's contributed to are Spike Art Quarterly, Pazmaker, Nero, Mousse, L'Uomo Vogue, Fillip, The Federal, Cura, The Baltic Notebooks of Anthony Blunt, Art Papers, catalogues, and books.